Raccoonatic/NetPractice/README.md

  - 📘 General documentation lookup *(e.g., standardizing RFC protocols, understanding the physical limitations of binary subnet masks)*
  - 🔍 Conceptual reviewing / translating notoriously dry networking math into logical, plain-English analogies *(like the Post Office delivery trucks)*.
- - 💣 Preventing sanity loss when trying to figure out why `.98` wouldn't fit inside a `/26` subnet limit.
+ - 💣 Preventing sanity loss when trying to figure out why my `127.X.X.X` or `10.X.X.X` IPs are not working as a "normal".

 ## 🛠️ Instructions & Evaluation Utilities